-In order to ensure compliance with university-wide information security policies, and to ensure that devices are adequately and properly tracked for audit and warranty purposes, Provost IT requires that users and departments we support comply with certain technology purchasing and procurement guidelines.
+In order to ensure compliance with university-wide and departmental information security policies, and to ensure that devices are adequately and properly tracked for audit and warranty purposes, Provost IT requires that users and departments we support comply with certain technology purchasing and procurement guidelines.
 Compliance with these guidelines helps ensure Provost IT can provide quality support that meets the needs of each user in every department that we provide technology services to.

 These guidelines help departments understand the correct procedures for ordering new technology hardware in compliance with USC and Provost IT standards.
 They also help departments understand the reasoning and methodology behind such procedures.

-- Desktop computers made by any manufacturer
+- Desktop computers made by any manufacturer.

-- Laptop computers made by any manufacturer
+- Laptop computers made by any manufacturer.

-- Tablets made by any manufacturer
+- Tablets made by any manufacturer.

 - Encryption capability: does the device have a trusted platform module chip which allows for hardware-based data encryption?
 Per USC policy, devices purchased with university funds must have this capability.

 - Security standards: does the company or person providing the service meet Provost IT and university standards for protecting university information?
 Have they undergone a risk assessment and supplemental evaluation by Provost IT?

 - Alignment with department recommendations: does the device meet the characteristics recommended by Provost IT for laptops, desktops, or other technology?